Looking for hypnotherapy in Reading, Wallingford, Thame or Oxford? Why choose Resolved! Hypnotherapy?

 3. Seven years into my career people have long since been recommending that their friends and family come and see me.
 Tonight I’m seeing a lady because I helped her daughter several years ago.
 I once saw a chain of seven friends for smoking cessation, each friend recommending me to the next.
 About a third of my clients come to me because someone said that I had once helped them.

 I think, ultimately, that this is one of the best reasons of all.

 I’ve been a trainer of future hypnotherapists too.

 4. My training company was kind enough to invite me to become a trainer in Oxford.
 I spent three years training student hypnotherapists and loved it.
-My trainers are proud of their links with UKCP.
-They wouldn’t risk this by asking me to train others unless they were fully confident of my abilities as a therapist.
+My trainers were proud of their links with UKCP.
+They wouldn’t have risked this by asking me to train others unless they were fully confident of my abilities as a therapist.